cpendlebury/barrier-trixie/README.md

 # Barrier Debian Package Fix

 This repository contains a fixed version of Barrier 2.4.0 for Debian Trixie.
+You can find the original Barrier at: https://github.com/debauchee/barrier

 ## What’s Fixed?
 - **Build error:** `std::uint8_t` not recognized